Walk My Way

 "Walk My Way" is a song by American pop singer Brynn Cartelli.
-It is Cartelli's coronation single following her victory on the fourteenth season of the singing competition The Voice.
+It is Cartelli's coronation single following her victory on the 14th season of the singing competition The Voice.
 It was written by Julia Michaels, Justin Tranter, and Nicolas Monson, and produced by Jesse Shatkin.

 Music video

 The music video for the single was released on November 20, 2018.

 Live performances

 Cartelli performed the song during the 92nd Annual Macy's Thanksgiving Day Parade on November 22, 2018.
 Kelly Clarkson claimed on her Instagram that the vocals were live rather than lip synced.